Agoric/documentation/main/guides/getting-started/start-a-project.md

 ## Starting the Dapp Smart Contract
-Use control-C to exit the logs, then start the smart contract:
+Use control-C to exit the logs, then start the smart contract.
+Starting the contract may take a minute or two, so after running this command proceed to the next step.

 ```sh
 yarn start:contract